Newcombe Harbour

-Newcombe Harbour is a natural harbour located within the traditional territory of the Gitxaala Nation, on Pitt Island, British Columbia, Canada.
+Newcombe Harbour is a natural harbour located on Pitt Island, British Columbia, Canada.
 Currently named after Captain Holmes Newcombe who was with the Fisheries Protection Service from 1903 to 1923.

 The entrance is 300 ft wide, while the body is 0.75 nmi long and between 0.0125-0.25 nmi wide.
 The harbor has drying banks at its head, and is surrounded by nine mountains.